 You’re in bed for (hopefully) eight hours a night.
 That is a large chunk of your day to be constantly exposed to a health hazard.
 And while most of the time you will recover from spore exposure, the length of the exposure and the intensity of the type of mold could cause concerns to your health.
 Exposure will usually appear as an allergy: headaches, itchy eyes, congestion, and exhaustion.
 Unlike an allergy, one who is suffering from mold or mildew exposure will feel better when they leave the infected area – going to work, the store, or simply another part of the house.

 When it finally reveals itself, you’ll know.
 It’ll be unlike any other stain or marking on your mattress.
 It will be growing in the darker areas where your mattress sees the least amount of light.
 If you’re unsure, there are experts you can hire or home test kits you can take advantage of.

 Vacuum the surface of your mattress.
-Immediately after make sure to clean your vacuum cleaner thoroughly to avoid spreading the spores.
+Immediately after making sure to clean your vacuum cleaner thoroughly to avoid spreading the spores.

 Mix a 1:1 ratio of warm water and rubbing alcohol, dip a cloth into the mixture, wring it out, and scrub the surface of the mattress in a circular pattern.
 Because all spores are not visible, make certain to scrub well outside the visible area of spores.

 Wipe the surface clean with a warm wet cloth.
 Make sure to not soak the surface, this just adds to the warm, damp environment mold thrives in!

 You’ll now want to spray a disinfectant to the entire surface of the mattress.
 Make sure it’s suitable for the fabric, and won’t void your warranty.